 As you prepare to enter the stadium you will be happy to know that advanced metal detectors have been installed outside each entrance that allow fans to walk through without having to stop to empty their pockets or have other belongings checked unless you hear the warning sound go off.
 This is a much-welcomed convenience that every major venue should use.

 Return on Investment 4

-Tickets start out as low as $9 for upper deck sections.
+As the Halos struggles continue tickets can be found on 3rd party sites for as low as $1.
+Otherwise, box office prices are still a bargain starting at $9 for upper deck sections.
 For games that may include specific giveaways such as bobbleheads, tickets are still a bargain starting at $12, making an outing for an Angels game one of the most affordable in the league.
-For certain opponents such as the Yankees, Red Sox and Dodgers expect a significant hike in ticket prices.
+For certain opponents such as the Yankees, Red Sox, and Dodgers expect a significant hike in ticket prices.

-The stadium also features various theme nights and giveaways throughout the year for fans to get involved, and the bricks outside the main entrances are arranged in the shape of the baseball field itself, creating a unique photo spot for fans.
+The stadium also features various theme nights and giveaways throughout the year for fans to get involved, and the bricks outside the grand entrance are arranged in the shape of a baseball infield, creating a unique photo spot for fans.

 Though showing its age, Angel Stadium is still quite serviceable.
 Yes, it lacks many of the bells and whistles of most present-day yards and you won’t find any pre and post-game entertainment options within the vicinity such as those in Atlanta and St. Louis.

 While Angel Stadium lacks most of the present-day amenities beyond the on-field action, its size makes sure that you’re never too far from the action.